 Other Things to Do at Parc Natural de Mondragó

 Other than walking and beach hopping, there are plenty of other things to keep you preoccupied at Parc Natural de Mondragó in Mallorca.
-Some of the other main activities here are cycling and birdwatching.
+Some of the other main activities here are cycling, birdwatching and hiring a jet ski.

 Cycling